-The main advantages of a fixed rate mortgage is that you know exactly what your mortgage payments will be and you are protected from any increases in interest rates during the fixed term.
+Advantages: The main advantages of a fixed rate mortgage is that you know exactly what your mortgage payments will be and you are protected from any increases in interest rates during the fixed term.
 Fixed rates therefore tend to be popular with those who need to budget carefully or who just prefer the peace of mind an unchangeable rate of interest gives.
-Advantages:

-You are usually tied into the mortgage throughout the fixed term and will be charged an 'early redemption charge' (ERC) if you redeem your mortgage during that time.
+Disadvantages: You are usually tied into the mortgage throughout the fixed term and will be charged an 'early redemption charge' (ERC) if you redeem your mortgage during that time.
 It is for this reason that most borrowers tend not to fix their mortgage for longer than five years because so much can change - interest rates may plummet (as we saw between October 2008 and March 2009) leaving you stuck on an uncompetitive rate, or your circumstances may change meaning you need to get out of your mortgage deal.
-Disadvantages: Variable rates

 Again, the clue is in the name, but the amount you pay on a variable rate mortgage can move up or down.
 This usually happens if there is a change in the main Bank of England base rate.
 However, it can vary depending on what type of variable rate deal you have - tracker or discount.

-If you have a tracker your mortgage rate is set at a fixed margin to Bank rate and should therefore move up and down in line with interest rate changes.
+Trackers: If you have a tracker your mortgage rate is set at a fixed margin to Bank rate and should therefore move up and down in line with interest rate changes.
 For example, the rate may be pegged at 2.00% above base rate.
-With base rate currently at 0.5%, this means you'd be paying a mortgage rate of 2.50%.
-Trackers:
+With base rate currently at 0.5%, this means you’d be paying a mortgage rate of 2.50%.

 Trackers are available over different terms.
 Some are lifetime deals which means you are on that margin until the mortgage is repaid.
 These are great if you don't want the hassle of remortgaging every few years.
 They also tend to be very flexible as most don't have ERCs which means you can switch to another deal at any time without having to pay a penalty for doing so.